niranjannt/Local-Music-Streaming-Pipeline/README.md

 - **Thompson Truong**:
   - Designed the enclosure and circular potentiometers for analog and digital filter control.
-  - Developed ESP-IDF code for digital filters and analog filters on the TM4C.
+  - Developed ESP-IDF code for digital filters on the ESP32 and analog filters on the TM4C.

 - **Nathan DeLaRosa**:
   - Implemented audio playback and backend/frontend for the web interface.